 Excerpt from Chapter 10 of An African in Imperial London: The Indomitable Life of A.B.C.
-Merriman-Labor by Danell Jones
+Merriman-Labor

 In the middle of August 1918, the H.M.S.
 Mantua was only two days into its familiar route from the Royal Navy Base in Devonport, England, to Sierra Leone when influenza broke out on board.
 By the time the vessel arrived in Freetown on August 15th, more than 200 of its crew were sick.
 The Mantua’s captain sent a private note to Sierra Leone Colonial Governor Richard Wilkinson indicating that he would be unable to attend his Honor that evening at Government House due to illness on board.

 It so happened that Wilkinson was entertaining a substantial naval party, including a Brazilian Admiral, a British Rear-Admiral, and several captains.
 When he mentioned the influenza aboard the Mantua to his guests they offered ‘the most positive assurances that no communication whatsoever was being permitted between the Mantua and the shore.’
 Convinced all was being handled appropriately, Wilkinson thought no more of it.
 The following day Freetown colliers sailed out to the Mantua and, as usual, loaded coal into its hold.
 Ten days later, 500 of the 600 of the men working in the Freetown coal yard were too sick to come to work.
 The ‘Spanish Flu’ had arrived in Africa.